DUNE/dune-justin/docs/tutorials.dune.md

 using the same `setup justin` command as for `justin` itself.

 If your jobscript reads from remote storage, you also need to have a valid DUNE VOMS proxy created with voms-proxy-init.
-On a dunegpvm machine do something like this:
+On a dunegpvm computer do something like this:

     rm -f /tmp/x509up_u`id -u`